top of page

 image.png

-Fig. A: Assuming favorable venous compliance, the addition of intravascular volume leads to an increase in Pmsf by expanding the stressed volume compartment.
+Fig. A: Assuming favorable venous compliance, the addition of intravascular volume leads to an increase in Pms by expanding the stressed volume compartment.

 image.png

 This illustrates the effect a fluid bolus has on venous hemodynamics.
-As we can see, a rightward shift of the curve (higher Pms) would yeild a greater flow (venous return) for a given PRA
+As we can see, a fluid bolus would cause a rightward shift of the curve by raising Pms.
+This would yeild a greater flow (venous return) for a given PRA

 image.png